gafilpo/Capstone_Team_Mammogram/README.md

 ## Introduction

-The goal of our Capstone project was to explore different computer vision techniques for the classification of cancer in radiographic breast images of female subjects.
-The task was approached as a binary problem where the positive class is radiographic breast images with cancer and the negative class is the images without cancer.
+The goal of our Capstone project was to explore different computer vision techniques for the classification of cancer in mammogram images of female subjects.
+The task was approached as a binary problem where the positive class is mammogram images with cancer and the negative class is the images without cancer.

 ## Data